Holographic entanglement negativity for disjoint subsystems in $\mathrm{AdS_{d+1}/CFT_d}$: Holographic entanglement negativity for d+1 / d at finite temperatures

-Once again this matches exactly with the adjacent interval results described in \cite{Parul} and is a consistency check for our construction subject to the modification by an overall constant numerical factor as mentioned earlier.
+Once again this matches exactly with the adjacent interval results described in \cite{Jain:2017xsu} and constitutes a consistency check for our construction.

-\section{Summary and Conclusions}
+\section{Summary and conclusions}

-To summarize, we have proposed a holographic entanglement negativity construction for bipartite mixed states of disjoint subsystems in $CFT_d$s dual to bulk $AdS_{d+1}$ configurations.
-Our construction arising from the corresponding $AdS_3/CFT_2$ results for such mixed state configurations described in \cite{Malvimat:2018txq}, involves a specific algebraic sum of the areas of bulk co dimension two static minimal surfaces homologous to appropriate subsystems on the boundary.
-As a substantiation and consistency check we have utilized our proposal to compute the holographic entanglement negativity for specific examples of such mixed state configurations described by subsystems with long $(d-1)$ dimensional spatial rectangular strip geometries in the dual $CFT_d$.
-In this context utilizing our construction, we have computed the holographic entanglement negativity for both zero and finite temperature mixed states described by such disjoint subsystems of long rectangular strip geometries dual to bulk pure $AdS_{d+1}$ and the $AdS_{d+1}$-Schwarzschild black hole geometries respectively.
-In the latter case the area integrals for the co dimension two Ryu-Takayanagi surfaces were computed perturbatively for both low and high temperature regimes.
-It is observed that at low temperatures the dominant contribution to the holographic entanglement negativity arises from the pure $AdS_{d+1}$ vacuum with sub leading finite temperature corrections.
-In the high temperature limit we observe a subtle cancellation between the volume dependent thermal contributions which renders the holographic entanglement negativity to be proportional to the transverse area of the subsystems which conforms to quantum information theory expectations.
-Furthermore the results are cut off independent as expected from the results for the corresponding $AdS_3/CFT_2$ scenario.
-Interestingly we have exactly reproduced the corresponding results for mixed states of adjacent subsystems in a dual $CFT_d$ through the adjacent limit described earlier in the literature from our results.
-This provides a further consistency check for our construction.
+To summarize, we have advanced a construction for the holographic entanglement negativity of bipartite mixed states of disjoint subsystems in proximity, in \cft{d}s dual to bulk \ads{d+1} geometries.
+Our proposal arises from the corresponding \ads{3}/\cft{2} scenario for such mixed state configurations and involves an algebraic sum of the areas of bulk RT surfaces for certain combinations of subsystems relevant to the mixed state in the dual \cft{d}.
+As a consistency check we have obtained the holographic entanglement negativity for mixed states described by disjoint subsystems (in proximity) with long rectangular strip geometries in \cft{d}s dual to bulk pure \ads{d+1} and \ads{d+1}-Schwarzschild black hole geometries respectively at leading orders in a perturbation theory.
+In the latter case the area integrals for the RT surfaces were computed perturbatively for both the low and high temperature regimes.